juanjo255/MITNANEX/README.md

     2. It's extremely fast and the unitigs produced are enough for the next step.
   + The unitigs are used to collect more reads from the total of reads to perform a final assembly with Flye.
   + Flye is almost the assembler par excellence for Nanopore reads and it's among the best at circularizing genomes.
 An important characteristic for mitochondrial genomes.

+ ## Testing <a name = "testing"></a>

+So far, it has only been tested on Fungi.
+For animals and plant I think it would required some adjustments.

+The following datasets were retrieved from the NCBI.
+Assembled with MITNANEX and validated with blastn against the NCBI.
+All of then got 100% query with identity >99%.

+* Datasets tested:
+1. *Ascochyta lentis*: SRR14075486
+2. *Asperguillus fumigatus*: ERR10820709
+3. *Candida auris*: SRR25455202